 Sure you will get family members who will question everything that you do when you look after their loved ones.
 But as long as you demonstrate a positive attitude and show commitment to looking after your patients, then their family members will begin to appreciate what you do.

 Hopefully, this article has successfully debunked the 4 common myths.
 And if you think you have the right characteristics to work in health and social care, then you should consider exploring it.

-Thanks for reading.
+Thanks for reading about careers in healthcare.
 Do you know of any other myths of working in health and social care?
 Please let us know in the comments section below.